rust-vmm/community/docs/setup_new_repo.md

         - Enable "Build pull requests from third-party forked repositories"
         - Update commit statuses -> Show blocked builds in GitHub as -> Pending
         - Don't forget to click on "Save GitHub Settings"

+### Staging workspace

+Sometimes a repository might find it easier to bring in new code by use of a staging area.
+This can allow the same workflow for reviewing and discussion of the code without having to meet all the requirements of the production crates.
+A staging area should not become permanent dumping ground, eventually all code should either be moved into production or removed from the repository.

+The staging area should have its own README.md describing the contents and what criteria need to be met for code to be included.

+Building staging code should be an explicit operation, the default `cargo build` should only build production crates.

+While enabling CI for staging is encouraged so that tests can be developed it should be split from the production testing.
+Code proposed for staging should still not fail any part of CI but there might be acceptable exceptions to DCO and commit format requirements to allow the importing of messy early history as is.
+The staging area may choose to relax the requirements on keeping code coverage on the understanding code will eventually have to meet those requirements to be promoted to production.